 This easy team-building activity is a great way for teachers to get to know their colleagues on a more personal level and determine common facts about teachers.
 Here’s how it works: teachers arrange their chairs into a circle, and each person is directed to write down one interesting fact about themselves.
 Next, the papers are tossed into a bowl and shuffled up.
 The object of this activity is for each teacher to pull out a card and guess whose interesting fact they are reading.

 Have You Ever is an interactive team-building game that gets you up and moving around.
 To play this game, arrange the chairs into a circle.
 Then choose one person to start the game by having them stand in the middle of the circle.
 Their job is to say “Have you ever … “For example, “Have you ever participated in a 5k run?”
 All of the teachers that have participated would then stand up and find a new seat to sit in.
 The others who did not stand up would then take turns being the one asking the question.

 This ridiculously hard but fun team-building activity is a great way for teachers to quickly learn each other’s names.
 Tell participants that they have three minutes to line up alphabetically by last name.
 Then tell them they must line up without speaking to one another.
 This sounds next to impossible, right?
 Well it isn’t.
 There are usually at least one or two familiar faces that know each other to help get the line started.
 Then, from there, teachers will use hand gestures or whatever else they can think of to quickly get in line.

 Two Truths and a Lie

-This activity is usually used as an icebreaker or getting-to-know you activity with students, but is can also be a wonderful team-building activity for teachers as well.
+This activity is usually used as an icebreaker or getting-to-know you activity with students, but it can also be a wonderful team-building activity for teachers.
 To begin, have each person in the room write down two true facts about themselves and one lie.
 Then go around the room and have each person read their card.
 The goal is for the rest of the room to try and spot the lie.